wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

 Latest News
 ------

 (May.
-2024) My paper proposing new TBC-based AEADs was accepted to DCC with my colleagues in KAIST [CRYPT LAB](https://sites.google.com/view/cryptlab/home).
+2024) My paper proposing new TBC-based AEADs was accepted to DCC with my great colleagues in KAIST [CRYPT LAB](https://sites.google.com/view/cryptlab/home).

 (May.
 2024) My paper about the committing security of MACs was accepted to CRYPTO 2024!
 This is a joint work with my fantastic group of [ASK 2024](https://askworkshop.github.io/ask2023/).